unknownpedestrian/SoundBridge/privacy-policy.md

 # Data Retention

-We retain your information for as long as necessary to provide SoundBridge’s services or as required by law.
+We retain your information for as long as necessary to provide BunBot's services or as required by law.
 We will delete your information upon your request or when it is no longer needed.

 # Data Security